SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

           living overseas and want to use our services.
         question: Can tax residents of another country use Snowball services?
       - answer: >-
-          Snowball is also a member of Snowball Group（“雪球集团”, Snowball).
+          Snowball X is also a member of Snowball Group（“雪球集团”, Snowball).
           Snowball Group's investment and communication platform xueqiu.com is a leading investment social network and online trading platform in China with over 35 million users.
 It provides investors with cross-market